Cavalier: Etymology

 Cavalier derives from the same Latin root as the Italian word cavaliere, the French word chevalier, and the Spanish word caballero, the Vulgar Latin word caballarius, meaning 'horseman'.
 Shakespeare used the word cavaleros to describe an overbearing swashbuckler or swaggering gallant in Henry IV, Part 2 (c.
-1596–1599), in which Robert Shallow says "I'll drink to Master Bardolph, and to all the cavaleros about London".
+1596–1599), in which Robert Shallow says, "I'll drink to Master Bardolph, and to all the cavaleros about London".
 Shallow returns in The Merry Wives of Windsor (c.
 1597), where he is called "Cavaleiro Justice" (knightly judge) and "bully rook", a term meaning "blustering cheat".

 English Civil War

 "Cavalier" is chiefly associated with the Royalist supporters of King Charles I in his struggle with Parliament in the English Civil War.
-It first appears as a term of reproach and contempt, applied to the followers of King Charles I in June 1642:
+It first appears as a term of reproach and contempt, applied to Charles' followers in June 1642:

 Charles, in the Answer to the Petition 13 June 1642, speaks of Cavaliers as a "word by what mistake soever it seemes much in disfavour".
 It was soon reappropriated as a title of honour by the king's party, who in return applied Roundhead to their opponents.
 At the Restoration, the court party preserved the name, which survived until the rise of the term Tory.

 Social perceptions

 Cavalier was not understood at the time as primarily a term describing a style of dress, but a whole political and social attitude.
-However, in modern times the word has become more particularly associated with the court fashions of the period, which included long flowing hair in ringlets, brightly coloured clothing with elaborate trimmings and lace collars and cuffs, and plumed hats.
+However, in modern times the word has become more particularly associated with the court fashions of the period, which included long flowing hair in ringlets, brightly coloured clothing with elaborate trimmings (i.e., lace collars and cuffs), and plumed hats.
 This contrasted with the dress of at least the most extreme Roundhead supporters of Parliament, with their preference for shorter hair and plainer dress, although neither side conformed to the stereotypical images entirely.

 Most Parliamentarian generals wore their hair at much the same length as their Royalist counterparts, though Cromwell was something of an exception.
 The best patrons in the nobility of Charles I's court painter Sir Anthony van Dyck, the archetypal recorder of the Cavalier image, all took the Parliamentary side in the Civil War.
 Probably the most famous image identified as of a "cavalier", Frans Hals' Laughing Cavalier, shows a gentleman from the strongly Calvinist Dutch town of Haarlem, and is dated 1624.
 These derogatory terms (for at the time they were so intended) also showed what the typical Parliamentarian thought of the Royalist side – capricious men who cared more for vanity than the nation at large.